 1. Add Plants

-Whether you have a big office or a small cubicle, adding a plant or two is an easy way to bring life to a space.
+Whether you have a big office or a small cubicle, you can add greenery to liven up the space.
 I brought in two succulents from home, and the other two plants were provided by my company.
+You can also get an indoor vertical garden in your home if you want to add more greenery.

 2. Decorate with photos that make you happy